online-go/gtp2ogs/docs/INSTALLATION-WINDOWS.md

 # Windows Guide

-Unless specified otherwise, all windows distributions are supported.
+This tutorial uses Windows 10.

+Other recent windows operating systems should be supported.

 ## 1. install node.js and npm